 Moderate and Low/Moderate fire behavior can be expected today with any new start.
 The high pressure system has kept precipitation to a minimum in this area over the last few days.
-The fine fuels have dried to the point to allow for moderate rates of spread.
-Northern LA, AL and western SC have been upgraded to Moderate to reflect 97th percentile ERCs.
-Expect resistance to control to be higher in these areas through the burn period today.
-The precipitation forecast for Thursday and Friday will likely revert much of this area back to Low Potential.
+That in combination with the lower RH's have dried the fine fuels to the point that allows for moderate rates of spread.
+However, much of the moderate/low-moderate area continues to record high ERC and KDBI values.
+Winds are forecast to reach 10 mph in this area today.